nsidc/aross-stations-ui/README.md

 Visit the running application at `http://localhost:80/apps/aross-stations`.

-Note: This root was put in place to make it more condusive to hosting behind the NSIDC reverse proxies for the VMs.
+Note: This root was put in place to make it more conducive to hosting behind the NSIDC reverse proxies for the VMs.
 If you want to use a different root, you can change it in the `vite.config.ts` file.
 Also, when running in the `aross-stations-db` stack, it will be using HTTPS instead of HTTP.